vitpia/markdown-cv/index.md

 BMC Psychology; Brain; Brain and Development; Brain and Language; Brain Topography; Cerebral Cortex; Cognition; Collabra; Cortex; Emotion; Frontiers in Human Neuroscience; Frontiers in Language Sciences; Human Brain Mapping; Journal of Cognitive Neuroscience; Journal of Experiment Psychology: General; Journal of Experimental Psychology: Human Perception and Performance; Journal of Experimental Psychology: Learning, Memory, and Cognition; Journal of the International Neuropsychological Society; Journal of Neurolinguistics; Journal of Neuroscience; Language and Speech; Language, Cognition and Neuroscience; Nature Communications; NeuroImage; Neuropsychologia; PLoS ONE; Proceedings of the National Academy of Sciences; Psychonomic Bulletin & Review; Quarterly Journal of Experimental Psychology

 ### Guest lectures
+`2021-2022`
+The role of the psychologist in awake brain mapping.
+Lectures organised by Vakdispuut Brainwave. _Utrecht University, the Netherlands_
 `2020-present`
 Language testing during awake brain surgery (and beyond). _University of Groningen, the Netherlands_
 `2019`